ghilesmeddour/faktory_worker_python/README.md

     # Use client
 ```

-Use `role` argument to say how you want to use the client. his argument has
+Use `role` argument to say how you want to use the client.
+This argument has
 three possible values: 'consumer', 'producer' or 'both'.

 ```